NSMY/Stream-Downloader-Util/# TODO.md

 [x] [Working](zextra_Funcs_/check_old_files_downloaded.py#L136): make it so u can check if downloaded incase a new json file is made/ overwritten

-[] re Cat all files to utils for onefile scrips and helpers for funcs etc
+[x] re Cat all files to utils for onefile scrips and helpers for funcs etc

 [TODO] make chapters in vods? using code > [Code](zextra_Funcs_/getChaptersCall.py) < will require a large rewrite, games will be in a list object and everywhere called will have to unpack, then also do u give option to set where to DL from??

+[] make the setup init settings better, maybe into 1 call like if key in settings then call the whole settings thins more robust dependency searching and downloading (if deleted between settinggs Checks)

-[]  maybe rework tkinter to be packs instead of grids somehow as is laggy
+THINK maybe rework tkinter to be packs instead of grids somehow as is laggy

 THINK in the check new stream -- what to do for deleted /hidden vods on channels?

-[] make the setup init settings better, maybe into 1 call like if key in settings then call the whole settings thins more robust dependency searching and downloading (if deleted between settinggs Checks)

 [TODO] make a combine segments (vids) ffmpeg via lists meth THINK make check file be able to execute as standalone?? (need to make file dest dynamic apon single call)